About the territory

 Whistling Pine (Casuarina equisetifolia) has become established on Anegada where it is now spreading naturally and could suppress native understory species.
 There are a number of introduced invertebrate pests of crops including papaya mealybug (Paracoccus marginatus) and hibiscus mealybug (Macronellicoccus hirsutus).
 The agave snout weevil (Scyphophorus acupunctatus) was first recorded in 2001 and is now devastating populations of native Agave plants with up to 90% of the plants dead in some areas.
 Red imported fire ant (Solenopsis invicta) is present on Guana Island since 1996, and was recently accidentally introduced to Road Town, Tortola, in imported turf from Florida.
 Introduced mammals (eg goats, pigs) can cause habitat damage whilst cats, rats, mongoose, dogs and pigs are predators of native fauna such as iguanas or breeding birds (Varnham 2006).

-Native agave attacked by the agave weevil (Scyphophorus acupunctatus)
+The agave weevil (Scyphophorus acupunctatus)

 In the marine environment invasive Lionfish (Pterois volitans) now occur in BVI waters and the Conservation & Fisheries Department have issued information about the species and there is a hotline for reporting sightings.